-- Working closely with the councils in developing a marketing strategy to promote a sense of identity for the region - Working closely with the councils in undertaking any analysis of the events sector and subsequent discussion that may evolve in regard to roles and relationships - Advancing the work on the Business Hub to achieve greater collaboration and synergy amongst key partners - Establishing a relationship with Iwi - Working with councils to better understand their strategic aspirations and growth plans - Supporting the growth of business in the region including job growth
+- "Working closely with the councils in developing a marketing strategy to promote a sense of identity for the region - Working closely with the councils in undertaking any analysis of the events sector and subsequent discussion that may evolve in regard to roles and relationships

-Inward investment and new business as delivered by Spearhead Manawatu and the importance of the role of the Lead Team (i.e. MDC and PNCC Mayors and CEOs; CEDA Chair and CEO Spearhead Principal) in achieving inward investment.
+- Advancing the work on the Business Hub to achieve greater collaboration and synergy amongst key partners - Establishing a relationship with Iwi - Working with councils to better understand their strategic aspirations and growth plans - The outcome of supporting the growth of business in the region also include job growth - The service statement regarding business development and support be strengthened to focus on inward investment and new businesses as a priority and that the associated activities include specific reference to Spearhead Manawatu and the Lead Team (i.e. MDC and PNCC Mayors and CEOs; CEDA Chair and CEO; and Spearhead Principal) as a key activity in achieving inward investment."